Ahmed3117/Notes/most used/djngo.md

     #created_at = models.DateTimeField(default=timezone.now)
     description = models.TextField(max_length=2000)
     type = models.CharField(choices=types ,max_length=50)
+    quantity = models.PositiveSmallIntegerField() # no negative number for quantity
     class Meta:
         verbose_name_plural = 'MyPosts' # MyPosts is the name that will be appear in the 				admin pannel(django by default takes the table name and add s to it ) class Meta: